FF14 Asset Reference Document

 this has been adapted from the textools reference doc page of the same title, created by sel. this has not been fully updated for dawntrail, and some information IS missing or outdated.
 I will correct when I can.

 Bones with <a-e> are multiple bones in sequence, such as sebo (spine) bones.
-Bones with <l/r> are left and right bones such as leg bones. bones with <f/b/s> are Front, Back, and Side bones, such as skirts. any bone with _ex in it's name is an Extra bone, and will only exist when the associated skeleton metadata is loaded. this is most commonly seen on hair, but has been used on gear on extremely rare occasions.
+Bones with <l/r> are left and right bones such as leg bones. bones with <f/b/s> are Front, Back, and Side bones, such as skirts. any bone with _ex in it's name is an Extra bone, and will only exist when the associated skeleton metadata is loaded.
+This is most commonly seen on hair, but has been used on gear on extremely rare occasions.

-Main Bones
+Main Bones (Vanilla)

 Dawntrail Face Bones